ericlarouche/Recipes/coffee.md

 - Get some mud
 - Pour rainwater into the bucket
-- Slowly stri the mud in
+- Slowly stir the mud in
-- Add pubbles for extra flavor
+- Add pebbles for extra flavor

 **Drink**